List of Builds for all classes, best builds and how to choose your next one

 For over 20 years, players have traveled across four or five acts and slaughtered the Prime Evils and their minions over and over again to find, sell, and trade loot.
 Most of the returning players have forgotten more about the game than they realize.
 New players most likely have no idea how to build their characters from scratch.
 If you fall into either category, this guide for Diablo 2 Resurrected will serve you as a refresher.

 Below, we’ll briefly cover all seven classes of D2R and their different builds.
-After reading this introductory guide, you should have a pretty good idea of which class to start your adventure into and through Hell with and what build to follow.
+After reading this introductory guide, you should have a pretty good idea of which class to start your adventure into and through Hell with and what build to follow, as well as which unique items, set items, runes or runewords you should be using alongside.

 As a returning or a brand-new player, it’s important to note that there’s no wrong or right class to start your adventures into Hell with.
 Please feel free to choose any of the seven classes you think offers the most entertaining style of combat.
 If you grow uncomfortable with one class or master one after countless hours of playing, you can move on to another class and see whether it fits your style.